ketamethane/tp/docs/UserGuide.md

 <strong>Q: Can I type the date and time in a different format?</strong><br>
 <strong>A</strong>: Unfortunately, the current version of SETA only accepts the date and time format
 of `YYYY-MM-DD HHmm`.
-However, there will be improvements made in the near future so that SETA can take in other date and time formats to better serve you.
+However, there will be improvements made soon so that SETA can take in other date and time formats to better serve you.
 Please look forward to it!